 Jazz students participate in jazz combos, Jazz Collective or Jazz Singers.
 In addition to core music classes, jazz students study improvisation, jazz theory, scoring and arranging, jazz pedagogy and history.
 The Jazz/Music Technology program includes what is essentially a minor in audio production, film scoring, MIDI techniques, studio recording and related courses.

 Students work directly with a faculty mentor on final projects.
 Paul DeMarinis, director of jazz studies, is an internationally known saxophonist and composer.
 Steve Schenkel supervises the music technology program and teaches jazz improv and jazz theory.
-Other faculty include an impressive roster of artist-teachers who are remain active in performance pursuits.
+Other faculty includes an impressive roster of artist-teachers who remain active in performance pursuits.

 Says Dr. Schenkel, "If you have an interest in being a highly skilled jazz player or an expert in music technology (or both!), then Webster is a great place to be.
 Our entire program is based around small group playing, so all of our students have an opportunity to shine as individuals.
-Our audio recording and midi programs will immerse you in the latest technology under the guidance of world class faculty."
+Our audio recording and midi programs will immerse you in the latest technology under the guidance of world-class faculty."

 Special Study Opportunities